ramyadav17/DOCTOR_PRESCRIPTION_ANALYZER/README.md

-# Doctor Prescription Analyzer using OCR and NLP
+# Doctor Prescription Analyzer using OCR and N

 ## Overview